We are what we eat

 When it’s warm, you’ll always find a crowd around the hot dog man between Hamelin Hall and 100 Laurier.
 Students and staff will tell you that these hot dogs are the stuff of legend.

-The owner of the Relish food truck recently opened Bac Plus, a tiny location that’s big on taste.
+Bac Plus: a tiny location that’s big on taste.
 If you’re craving Asian favourites like spring rolls, pad Thai and stir-fries, you’ll find them in front of Fauteux Hall.